-Three months' presence training resulted in an increased thickness of the most frontal part of the brain in the forehead (anterior prefrontal cortex), correlated with Short-term memory required a change in the strength of the synapse - the communication between two neurons through their communication terminals improvement in attention (Valk et al., 2017).
+Three months' presence training resulted in an increased thickness of the most frontal part of the brain in the forehead (anterior prefrontal cortex), correlated with improvement in attention (Valk et al., 2017).
 Three months' affect training increased the structure in different regions related to regulation of emotion and empathy, correlated with an increase in compassion (Valk et al, 2017).
 And three months' perspective training increased thickness in lower frontal and in lateral regions, correlated with an enhanced ability to understand others (Valk et al., 2017).
 In sum, it appears that effective psychotherapy changes both brain functioning and brain structure.